guyskk/validr/readme.md

 >>>
 ```

-Note:
-Only dict schema can mixin, non-dict schema mixin will cause SchemaError on validating data.
-And don't mixin schemas which have the same key.
+Note: Don't merge schemas which have the same key.

 #### Custom validator